 Self-care does not have to be difficult or time-consuming.

 Instead, incorporate minor things into your daily routine.
 In the evening, go for a long stroll with your dog or watch a yoga video on YouTube.
 Take lunch outside on your terrace.
+You can learn a new skill like sketching or calligraphy.
 Take a few seconds to re-energize yourself and forget about your work stress.

 Also, don’t forget to drink plenty of water while you’re at it!
 Although coffee may appear to be your greatest friend, regular hydration will boost your awareness and overall health.